Finding The Right Wrist Support

 A twist, pull and/or tear of a muscle and/or tendons.

-Wrist Supports and Wrist Braces that may be suitable for Strains:
+Wrist Supports and Wrist Braces that may be suitable for Strains and repetitive strain injuries:

 When a sudden forceful twist or blow forces the wrist beyond its natural range of motion.
 This movement may cause stretching and/or tearing of the ligaments around the wrist joint, resulting in sudden pain, acute swelling and bruising.
 The degree of sprain can range from mild (slight stretching) to severe (complete tearing).